 Any contingent consideration is measured at fair value at the date of acquisition.
 If an obligation to pay contingent consideration that meets the definition of a financial instrument is classified as equity, then it is not remeasured and settlement is accounted for within equity.
 Otherwise, subsequent changes in the fair value of the contingent consideration are recognised in profit or loss.
 If share-based payment awards (replacement awards) are required to be exchanged for awards held by the acquiree's employees (acquiree's awards), then all or a portion of the amount of the acquirer's replacement awards is included in measuring the consideration transferred in the business combination.
-This determination is based on the market-based measure of the replacement awards compared with the market-based measure of the acquiree's awards and the extent to which the replacement awards relate to precombination service.
+This determination is based on the market-based measure of the replacement awards relate to pre-combination service.